MaxMascini/Portfolio/index.md

 Hello, my name is Max and welcome to my coding and data manipulation portfolio!

 I am an undergraduate student currently completing my BSc in Neuroscience at Dalhousie University in Nova Scotia.
-I am very interested in neurotechnology, brain-computer interfacing, machine learning, and classification.
+I am very interested in neurotechnology, brain-computer interfacing, machine learning, classification, and data visualization.

 Currently, I am doing an independent project investigating different linear classifiers' performance using data collected with a novel hybrid BCI paradigm.
 The goal is to give general advice on the differences that well-known linear classification algorithms can have on performance across different stimulus conditions and participants to improve BCI performance moving forward.

 ### Code Snippets/Graphics:
-- R Graphing Examples
+- R Graph Examples
   - [Comparing Hyperparameters Chosen by RandomizedSearchCV](GvqmU6h.png)
   - [Comparison of Different Classifier Evaluation Metrics by Participant](Mq1AVZC.png)
   - [Clasifier Evaluation Metrics by Condition and RandomizedSearchCV Iterations](5y3M0YE.png)